MasahideMori-SimpleAppli/simple_safe_db/README.md

 (en)Japanese ver is [here](https://github.com/MasahideMori-SimpleAppli/simple_safe_db/blob/main/README_JA.md).
 (ja)この解説の日本語版は[ここ](https://github.com/MasahideMori-SimpleAppli/simple_safe_db/blob/main/README_JA.md)にあります。

-## Caution
-This project is under construction and will not be available until this notice is removed.

 ## Overview
 "SimpleSafeDB" is an in-memory database that stores data in units of lists of classes.
 This database allows you to register class structures as they are in the database,